-(Both sets of authors use "stability" to mean "quiet," that is, "low volatility," not as I have used the term.)
+(Both sets of authors use "stability" to mean "quiet," i.e. "low volatility," not as I have used the term.)

-Benhabib et al. (2002) survey many other similar opinions, along with policy prescriptions, to avoid the zero interest state, all motivated by the prediction of extra volatility at that state.
+Benhabib, Schmitt-Grohé, and Uribe (2002) survey many other similar opinions, along with policy prescriptions to avoid the zero inflation state, all motivated by the prediction of extra volatility at that state.
 Indeed, without extra sunspot volatility, low inflation is welfare-improving in this model.
 It is both Friedman-optimal, and reduces pricing distortions.
-The fear of sunspot volatility is the main reason these and other authors have made the effort to find policies that avoid the zero bound and return us to permanently higher inflation.
+The fear of sunspot volatility is the main reason these and other authors have for the effort to find policies that avoid the zero bound and return us to permanently higher inflation.

 Is there some feature of policy at the long quiet zero bound that eliminated sunspot shocks, but did not eliminate those shocks in the 1970s?
 There is much opinion that expectations are "anchored."
 But anchored by what?
-(If not by fiscal policy!)
 And why was that force absent in the 1970s?
 The 1970s did not lack from promises by Federal Reserve and other government officials.
 We even had those cute little WIN (whip inflation now) buttons.
 If anchoring was going to work this time, why did economic researchers not know that fact, and opine not to worry about the zero bound?